Accelerating Non-Negative and Bounded-Variable Linear Regression Algorithms with Safe Screening: Experiments

-We report in~\Cref{sample-table} execution times for a NNLS problem with increasing size and fixed saturation ratio.
-For both active-set and coordinate descent algorithms, we observe that the screening performance (i.e., the speed improvement) increases with the size and the level of indeterminacy of the problem.
+We report in~\Cref{tab:NNLS,tab:BVLS} execution times for NNLS and BVLS problems respectively with increasing size and fixed saturation ratio.
+For both active set and coordinate descent algorithms, we observe that the screening performance (i.e., the speed improvement) increases with the size and the level of indeterminacy of the problem.
+Speedups are obtained consistently and independently of the problem instance (BV or NN) and the chosen solver.
+Most tested solvers benefit from speedups of around five times, except for the Active Set solver which, by its own nature, is less prone to screening approaches (as they already manipulate reduced sets of coordinates).

-\subsubsection{Influence of choice of the dual point}
+\subsubsection{Influence of choice of the dual point.}

 In \Cref{fig:NNLS_choice_t}, we report for a NNLS problem the screening ratio (i.e., the number of identified saturated components relatively to the size $n$) as a function of the iteration number, for different choices of the dual translation vector $\vt{t} \in \mathrm{Int}(\mathcal{F}_D)$.
 Clearly, the choice of $\vt{t}$ affects the screening performance.
 Although the existence of an optimal choice remains an open question, the reported results allow for some intuition.
 Indeed, denoting $\vt{a}_{+}$ (resp., $\vt{a}_{-}$) the column of $\A \in \R^{m \times n}_{\geq 0}$ that correlates the most (resp., the least) with all other columns, we can see that setting $\vt{t} = - \vt{a}_{+}$ leads to significantly better screening performance than $\vt{t} = - \vt{a}_{-}$.
 Other relevant choices for this example are $\vt{t}= - \vt{1}$ (used in all remaining NNLS examples) and $\vt{t}= - \frac{1}{n} \sum_j \cA_j$.
 This suggests the conjecture that a relevant $\vt{t}$ should be close to the ``central axis'' of $\mathrm{cone} \{\cA_j\}_{j=1}^n$.